andy-maier/pytest-easy-server/docs/intro.rst

 Supported environments
 ----------------------

-pytest-tars is supported in these environments:
+pytest-easy-server is supported in these environments:

 * Operating Systems: Linux, Windows (native, and with UNIX-like environments), macOS/OS-X